zlago/zlago/README.md

 - a snake clone for game boy [(itch)](https://zlago.itch.io/snek-gbc) [(github)](github.com/zlago/snek-gbc) [(homebrew hub)](https://hh.gbdev.io/game/snek-gbc)
 - an SGB test rom involving self-writting code [(github)](https://github.com/zlago/sgb-speedtest)
+- i have no idea if this should count as something i 'did'[(github)](https://github.com/zlago/hell-on-earth-gbc)

+(github - source code, itch - game "page"/download, homebrew hub - play in browser/download rom)

 ### would like to do a..
 - somewhat lightweight GB/SGB/SNES (maybe also PokeMini) sound driver
 - platformer for DMG/SGB/GBC so impressive youd think its a windows game with bad graphics (doubt itll happen, but hey, you never know..)
-- somewhat simple 4 (or more) player famicom game [(cant promise ill finish it)](github.com/zlago/nes-test)
+- somewhat simple 4 (or more) player famicom game, [doubt ill finish it](github.com/zlago/nes-test) ~~>implying i started working on it~~
-- gbc bootrom with some special functions, like forcing a game to run in DMG mode or writting a DMA hook
+- gbc bootrom with some special functions, like forcing a game to run in DMG mode or maybe even writting a DMA hook

 ### links to socials/whatevs
 - discord : zlago#4821 (online often)